Expert medical and surgical care in Thailand

 Open Lichtenstein Mesh Repair

-• Proven recurrence rate below 2% in published data
+• Proven low recurrence rate in published data

 • Can be done under local anaesthesia if needed